getodk/docs/odk1-src/aggregate-vm.rst

 To set the FQDN, do the following:

 1. :ref:`Secure the VM <securing-the-vm>`.
-2. Change the VM's network adapter settings in VirtualBox from NAT to Bridged.
+2. Change the VM's network adapter settings in VirtualBox from NAT to Bridged and reset/reboot the VM.
-3. Reboot the VM.
-After the reboot, the VM will behave like any other machine on your network and get an IP address from your router.
+3. After the reset/reboot, the VM will behave like any other machine on your network and get an IP address from your router.
+The IP address will be shown to you after the **Welcome to ODK Aggregate VM** message.
-4. Log into the command line interface of the VM.
-Run the :command:`aggregate-config` script to set a fully qualified domain name (FQDN).
+4. Log into the command line interface of the VM and run the :command:`aggregate-config` script to set a fully qualified domain name (FQDN) using the IP address that was shown to you (e.g., ``192.168.5.2``).

   .. code-block:: console

-    aggregate-config --fqdn 192.168.5.2 --http-port 1234
+    aggregate-config --fqdn 192.168.5.2 --http-port 8080 --https-port 8443 --net-mode bridge

+5. After the configuration, use your host computer or any other computer on your network to log into Aggregate at the FQDN and port (e.g., ``http://192.168.5.2:8080``).

 .. note::